alikureishy/SDC-behavioral-cloning/README.md

 #### 'Custom2' Model Architecture

-This architecture was minutely better than the previous one.
-It also performs better on the 2nd race track, since it generalizes better than the first, even though it does hit a snag in the 2nd track due to some defficiency with the training data from the first.
+This architecture was far better than the previous one, since it generalizes better than the first, even though it does hit a snag in the 2nd track due to some defficiency with the training data from the first.

+As can be seen, it employs 2 dropouts, one at the 2nd convnet, and one at the dense layer right before the final output layer.
+It also employes the ELU activation function that is more advanced than RELU and seems to perform better in this case.

+It might also be the case that the 64x64 sized input to the network allowed a more nuanced feature extraction by the first two convenets, though it should be mentioned that that is not a part of the model architecture.

 ```
         row, col, ch = 64, 64, 3 # camera format